swiftlang/swift-evolution/proposals/NNNN-swiftpm-mixed-language-targets.md

 `MixedTargetBuildDescription` intentionally wraps and configures an underlying `SwiftTargetBuildDescription` and `ClangTargetBuildDescription`.
-This means that creating a llbuild build node for a mixed target is really just creating build nodes for the `SwiftTargetBuildDescription` and `ClangTargetBuildDescription`, respectively.
+This means that creating a llbuild build node for a mixed target is really just creating build nodes for the its `SwiftTargetBuildDescription` and `ClangTargetBuildDescription`, respectively.

 #### Build artifacts for client targets

 As explained above, intermediary artifacts support the mixed target’s build process.
 For example, the intermediary module maps intentionally expose all headers so all types defined in the target’s headers can be used in the